If we don’t win, you don’t pay.

 Purposes?

 TIP: If you find got injured in any drone accident, it is essential to seek advice from a knowledgeable drone injury lawyer, such as those at Ehline Law, who can guide accident victims in seeking compensation for their automated robot-related injuries and damages.
 We will not hesitate to jump through hoops to get the kind and courteous consideration you deserve as a drone accident victim.
-Call us today to discuss getting compensated for out-of-pocket expenses for medical treatment, lost wages, and other aspects of your personal injuries, including disfigurement or blindness from a drone accident injury.
+Call us today to discuss getting compensated for out-of-pocket expenses for medical treatment, lost wages, and other aspects of your injuries, including disfigurement or blindness from a drone accident injury.

 Drone and Automated Robot History

 The history of flying drones traces back to the development of the first-ever drone called the Queen Bee.
 Equipped with a radio and a server-operated control in the back seat, it was meant to be operated conventionally from the front seat but flew unmanned.
 Over time, various private companies have been authorized to manufacture drones, with Amazon making headlines in 2013 by announcing its plan to use drones for commercial deliveries.
 Google Wing is the first company to operate a commercial drone delivery service.
-Dominos Pizza and DHL are also testing drone delivery systems.
+Domino Pizza and DHL are also testing drone delivery systems.

 Examples of Earlier Drones